 Gingerbread comes in so many different shapes, sizes and consistencies: from edible gingerbread houses, to softer spiced cake-like bread, to chewy or hard biscuits decorated with royal icing . . .

 My boys actually prefer the Alsace variety of chewy and slightly soft pain d’épices.
 I enjoy this too, but I prefer a slightly harder gingerbread cookie, like a shop-bought gingernut biscuit, but a bit chewier inside.
-Here they are decorating their own pain d’épices in Munster, Alsace last year!
+Here they are decorating their own pain d’épices in Munster, Alsace back in 2019!

 a brief history of gingerbread – first of all, that protagonist of an ingredient: ginger – root ginger was first cultivated in 🇨🇳ancient China, and was often used as a medical treatment.
 From Asia, it spread to Europe via the Silk Road . . . and in the Middle Ages, it was used as a spice that was favoured to disguise the taste of less good preserved meats.
 In medieval England, the term gingerbread simply meant preserved ginger, and it was not a term applied to the cookies we are familiar with today until the 15th century; then, the hard ginger cookie was to be found at medieval fairs across Europe, and the habit of decorating the tasty cookie became fashionable.
 Gingerbread houses originated in Germany during the 16th century and quickly became associated with Christmas traditions.
 Their popularity rose when the Brothers Grimm wrote the story of Hansel and Gretel, in which the young protagonists stumble upon a house made entirely of sweet treats deep in the forest.